cybercongress/cyb-ts/docs/sync.md

 ## My transactions process

-Process current neuron transactions: extract tweets, and chat(any interractions with other neurons).
+Sync all current neuron transactions: extract tweets, and chat(any interractions with other neurons).

-_Transactions can be heavy, for ex. there can be MultiSend/broadcast transactions of 150-200Kb_
+_transactions can be heavy, for ex. there can be MultiSend/broadcast transactions of 150-200Kb_

+- save all transactions to DB
+- create sense chats for all unique neurons from MsgSend/MsgMultisend
+- extract 'tweet' links and add it to sync items(SyncParticlesLoop)
+-
 > **request count** = 1 aggregate req. + [user_transactions_count/batch].
 > example - 1000 trans., batch is 200, requests = 1 + 1000/200 = 6
 > every 60 sec.

-- save all transactions to DB
-- create sense chat for all unique neuron with in/out MsgSend/MsgMultisend
-- extract 'tweet' links and add it to sync items(SyncParticlesLoop)

 ```mermaid
 flowchart TD